Open Educational Resources

 OERs are freely accessible teaching, learning, and research resources (e.g. textbooks, videos, and images) that the public has the legal permissions to use, share, and build upon the content and are available at low or no cost.

-HB 2871, sponsored by the House Committee on Higher Education, Innovation and Workforce Development included several key components:
+HB2729 (2017), sponsored by the House Committee on Higher Education, Innovation and Workforce Development included several key components to continue this work through 2017-2019, including: